vzuburlis/100-days-of-code/log.md

 ### Day 7: Jan 19, 2020

 **Today's Progress**: started with maven ,studied java networking and solved questions on problem solving .
+### Day 8: Jan 20, 2020

+**Today's Progress**: started with maven and made a build using apache netbeans and solved questions of algorithm and array data structures problem solving.